Skip to nav Skip to content

 Parents know their newborns will cry, but many are surprised by how much crying they hear.
 During the first three months of life, a healthy newborn’s fussy periods can add up to two or three hours a day.

 Crying is one way your baby communicates.
-It’s his way of letting you know he needs you.
+It’s their way of letting you know they need you.
 Always respond promptly.
-Don’t worry about whether you are spoiling your baby by going to him every time he cries.
+Don’t worry about whether you are spoiling your baby by going to them every time they cry.
 You can’t spoil a baby at this early age (the first 3 months).

-Check to see if your baby is crying because he is hungry, wet, hot, cold, tired, lonely, bored or in pain.
-Sometimes changing your baby’s position or diaper or just a little cuddling may be all he needs.
-Your comforting touch or the sound of your voice may make him more comfortable.
-Wrapping him snugly in a blanket (not too tightly) may help.
-But leave his hands free so he can get them to his mouth for sucking.
+Check to see if your baby is crying because they are hungry, wet, hot, cold, tired, lonely, bored, or in pain.
+Sometimes changing your baby’s position or diaper or just a little cuddling may be all they need.
+Your comforting touch or the sound of your voice may make them more comfortable.
+Wrapping them snugly in a blanket (not too tightly) may help.
+But leave your baby’s hands free so they can get them to their mouth for sucking.

 Some babies have long crying spells lasting several hours.
 When there is no medical problem, this type of crying is often called “colic.”
-If your baby is fussy and cannot be consoled, discuss the problem with her pediatrician.
-Although colic is very upsetting to parents, it is not dangerous for the child.
-Babies with colic grow normally and are usually in good health.
-If there are no medical reasons for her crying, your baby will get through this period by about 12 weeks of age.
+If your baby is fussy and cannot be consoled, discuss the problem with your pediatrician.
+If there are no medical reasons for the crying, your baby will get through this period by about 12 weeks of age.

 Since heavy crying often takes place in the evening when parents are tired and their coping skills may have worn thin, it’s important to have a plan to deal with the situation.
 Plan how you are going to console your baby and how you are going to help yourself get through the situation as well.